hyqhanson/CPP/documentation.md

 ```

 ## Different Iterative refinements:
-1. ### Iterative refinement
+1. ### Mixed-precision iterative refinement
 Using iterative refinement to solve linear system for less round off error.
-Including LU-decomposition and Cholesky decomposition to solve linear system inside iterations.
-Using three floating-point number precisions to accelerate decomposition by low-accuracy precision, and getting a more precise residual for updating the solution in each iteration by using a high-accuracy precision.
+In the beginning of the iteration, using LU-decomposition or Cholesky decomposition to solve linear system.
+Using three floating-point number precisions to accelerate the decomposition by low-accuracy precision, and getting a more precise residual for updating the solution in each iteration by using a high-accuracy precision.
 Most variable are store in the middle precision. <br/>
 To use this function, user needs to put one integer type and all three floating-point number types in the bracket with order from low accuracy to high accuracy.
 For example: `IR<uint32_t, float, double, double>(IR_A1, IR_B1)` <br/><br/>
 If the matrix is regular dense matrix, it will use LU-decomposition.
 The tolerance is 1e-16.
 ```cpp